catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 Creating temporary URLs in the Catalyst Cloud
 =============================================

-At the time of writing, the only method currently available for the creation of temporary URLs is using the command line tools.
+Currently, the only method available for the creation of temporary URLs is through the use of the command line tools.

 Firstly you need to associate a secret key with your object store account.